-In these games, students have the opportunity to practise adding and subtracting positive and negative numbers in an engaging context.
+In this problem, students have the opportunity to practise adding and subtracting positive and negative numbers in an engaging context.

-As students become hooked on the game, they may also like to explore winning strategies (or more realistically, a strategy that improves their chances of winning) and consider the probability of getting different numbers.
+As students become hooked on the game, they may also like to explore strategies that improve their chances of winning, and consider the probability of getting different numbers.

-This printable worksheet may be useful: Playing Connect Three
+This printable worksheet may be useful: Connect Three.

 Are there some numbers that we should be aiming for?
 Why?

 Students may wish to play First Connect Three before trying this version.

 The article Adding and Subtracting Positive and Negative Numbers offers several models that can be used to help students understand addition and subtraction of positive and negative numbers.

 The game Up, Down, Flying Around might be a good preparation for playing Connect Three.